This chapter is a detailed part of Chapter 8| Middle Kamakura Period –Yamashiro Den(鎌倉中期山城伝). Please read Chapter 8 before reading this chapter.

 Maru-dome (rounded end) Kaku-dome (square) Kakinagashi

-- Hamon ————— The slightly wider tempered line at the bottom then it becomes narrow tempered line at the top.
-Nie base (this is called Nie-hon’i).
-Straight tempered line mixed with Ko-choji (small clove) or wide straight line mixed with choji.
+Hamon ———— The slightly wider tempered line at the bottom, then it becomes narrower at the top.
+Nie base (called Nie-hon’i).
+A straight tempered line mixed with ko-choji (small cloves) or a wide straight line combined with choji.
 Awataguchi-nie appears.
-Awataguchi-nie means fine, deep and sharp shiny Nie around tempered line area.
-Fine Inazuma (lightning-like line) and Kinsuji (golden streak) appear.
+Awataguchi-nie, which refers to a fine, deep, sharp, shiny nie that appears around the tempered line area.
+Fine inazuma (lightning-like lines) and kinsuji (golden streaks) emerge.

-- Boshi (tempered line at the tip area) ————- Ko-maru (small round) or O-maru (large round).
+- Boshi (tempered line at the tip area) —————— Ko-maru (small round) and/or O-maru (large round).
 The return is sharrow.
 Yakizume, Nie Kuzure, and Kaen (flame)

 Yakizume O-maru Ko-maru Yakikuzure